eventide-project/virtual/README.md

 A pure virtual method is a method _must_ be implemented in a subclass.
 If it is not, an error will be raised when the method is called.
 A pure virtual method cannot be declared in a subclass that already has a concrete method of the same name.
 The `pure_virtual` macro is also aliased to `abstract`.

 A protocol method is a specialization of a pure virtual method.
-It must be implemented in a subclass.
-A protocol method can be declared in a subclass that already has a concrete method of the same name.
+It must be implemented in a subclass _unless_ the subclass already has a concrete implementation of the same name.

 ## Activation